The Hidden Environmental Cost of Travel: What Actually Helps

 The most sustainable item is the one you already own.
 Bringing a reusable water bottle, a tote bag, a set of solid toiletries, and your own coffee cup eliminates an enormous amount of single-use waste over the course of a trip.
 It also lightens your bag, which is never a bad thing.

 This is exactly why we designed our colour-in travel totes: to avoid supermarket plastic bags as we travelled around the world and, yes, did our grocery shopping!
-We've taken ours on sightseeing days and to the beach, and we keep colouring in new countries as we explore.
-The best thing is they are lightweight and easy to pop into the washing machine for a fresh look.
+Our reusable travel tote bags have been on sightseeing days, to the beach, and everywhere in between — and we keep colouring in new countries as we explore.
+The best part?
+They're lightweight, packable, and easy to throw in the washing machine for a fresh look.
+A small swap, but one that adds up across every trip.

 Seek out places that give back